Manage database availability groups in Exchange Server

 DAGs support the use of encryption by leveraging the encryption capabilities of the Windows Server operating system.
 DAGs use Kerberos authentication between Exchange servers.
 Microsoft Kerberos security support provider (SSP) EncryptMessage and DecryptMessage APIs handle encryption of DAG network traffic.
 Microsoft Kerberos SSP supports multiple encryption algorithms.
-(For the complete list, see section 126.96.36.199, "Encryption Types" of Kerberos Protocol Extensions).
-The Kerberos authentication handshake selects the strongest encryption protocol supported in the list: typically Advanced Encryption Standard (AES) 256-bit, potentially with a SHA Hash-based Message Authentication Code (HMAC) to maintain integrity of the data.
-For details, see HMAC.
+(For the complete list, see section 18.104.22.168, "Encryption Types" of Kerberos Protocol Extensions.)
+The Kerberos authentication handshake selects the strongest encryption protocol supported in the list: typically Advanced Encryption Standard (AES) 256-bit, potentially with an SHA Hash-based Message Authentication Code (HMAC) to maintain integrity of the data.
+For more information, see HMAC.

-Network encryption is a property of the DAG and not a DAG network.
+Network encryption is a property of the DAG and not of the DAG network.
 You can configure DAG network encryption using the Set-DatabaseAvailabilityGroup cmdlet in the Exchange Management Shell.
-The possible encryption settings for DAG network communications are shown in the following table.
+The possible encryption settings for DAG network communications are shown in the following table: